Asthma

 New studies show that over-calculating race risk in asthma diagnostic tools may actually delay diagnosis

-A vital aspect of clinical research is ensuring that trial results are applicable to the larger population likely to be impacted by the condition under study.
-This is accomplished by enrolling a broad spectrum of participants across a variety of demographic groups (age, gender, race, and ethnicity).
+A vital aspect of clinical research is ensuring that trial results are applicable to the larger population impacted by the condition under study.
+This is accomplished by enrolling a broad range of participants across a variety of demographic groups (age, gender, race, and ethnicity).
 Understanding how different groups respond (or don’t) to treatments is a key part of the drug approval process.
 This is especially important when a disease is known to impact certain groups more frequently or intensely than others.
 Representation also matters for research that looks at how illness is diagnosed.

 Asthma, for example, affects millions of adults and children.
 In the US however, black individuals are 40% more likely to have asthma than white individuals.
 More troubling is that black children are 8 times more likely to die from asthma than white children.
 There are a number of reasons for this increased asthma risk that black individuals face: